rupadarshiray/rupadarshiray.github.io/content/academia/inculcation.md

 > All opinion are strictly mine.

-This list was made with materials mostly found on the internet, to give say what I want completely without repetition, etc.
+This list was made with materials mostly found on the internet, to reduce repetition from my side.

 # What to study?
 Where to study from?